Brooklyn (village), Wisconsin

 Brooklyn is a village in Dane and Green counties in Wisconsin, United States.
 The population was 1,524 at the 2020 census, with 1,026 residents in Dane County and 498 in Green County.

-The Dane County portion of Brooklyn is part of the Madison Metropolitan Statistical Area, while the Green County portion is part of the Monroe Micropolitan Statistical Area.
+The Dane County portion of Brooklyn is part of the Madison, Wisconsin metropolitan area, while the Green County portion is part of the Monroe Micropolitan Statistical Area.

 History

 The village was incorporated in 1905.
 It was named after Brooklyn, New York.

 Geography

-According to the United States Census Bureau, the village has a total area of 1.12 sqmi, all of it land.
+According to the United States Census Bureau, the village has a total area of 1.12 sqmi, all land.

 The village straddles the boundary between the Sugar-Pecatonica river basin (Allen Creek and Middle Sugar River watershed) draining to the west, and Lower Rock river basin (Badfish Creek watershed) draining to the east.